MinhxNguyen7/FrameTransforms/README.md

 # Description
-FrameTransforms is a lightweight, native Python pacakge to simplify frame transformations.
+FrameTransforms is a lightweight, native Python pacakge to simplify frame transforms.
 It supports:

 1. Registration and update of relative coordinate frames.
-2. Automatic computation of transitive transformations.
+2. Automatic computation of transitive transforms.
 3. Multithreaded access.

 ## Application